"Awareness starts with you"

 don't receive adequate TB care

 Fighting TB is more than a necessity, it is an emergency.
-TB is not just a medical issue, it is - more than anything - a social one.
-Because being infected synonymous with stigmatization and social exclusion, people are afraid to get tested.
-And when they do, they can’t speak about it with their surrounding community.
-This has two consequences: infected people continue spreading TB and have a poor treatment compliance, which leads to multi-drug resistant TB.
-The government has given free access to diagnoses and treatments, but this is not enough.
-We need to change the mentalities and the social representations to really put an end to this epidemic.
+TB is not just a medical issue; more than anything, it is a social one.
+Because infection is often synonymous with stigmatization and social exclusion, many people are afraid to get tested.
+And when they do, they often cannot speak openly about it within their communities.
+This has two major consequences: people infected with TB may continue to spread the disease, and poor treatment compliance can lead to multidrug-resistant TB.
+While the government has provided free access to diagnosis and treatment, this alone is not enough.
+To truly put an end to this epidemic, we must change mindsets and challenge the social stigma surrounding TB.